Best 5G routers - Available to buy in the UK

 Have you considered 5G Mobile WiFi dongles?

-Your choice of portable 5G routers is extremely limited at the time of writing.
-But there are a few interesting options if you want to be more flexible or mobile with your 5G broadband connectivity.
+Your choice of portable 5G routers is fairly limited at the time of writing, but there are a few interesting options if you want to be more flexible or mobile with your 5G broadband connectivity.

 EE 5G WiFi